180th Airlift Squadron: 1991 Gulf War

+Following Iraq's August 1990 invasion of Kuwait, a call was sent out to Air National Guard tactical airlift units for volunteers to deploy to the Persian Gulf.
+Members of the 180th volunteered for duty.
+On 17 August, two squadron C-130's were mobilized and placed on alert for deployment to the Persian Gulf.
+After delays caused by the need for foreign basing rights in the Gulf region, the aircraft departed on 4 September 1990.
+There, they helped form the first Air National Guard provisional airlift squadron in Southwest Asia.
+The squadron members remained in theater until 8 October.

-The 180th Tactical Airlift Squadron was ordered to the active service on 28 December 1990, as a result of the Iraqi invasion of Kuwait to support Operation Desert Shield.
-For some unit members, this would be a return to the Persian Gulf as they had volunteered and deployed with 2 C-130H aircraft, aircrews, maintenance and support personnel, to form the first Air National Guard provisional airlift squadron in September 1990.
-On 2 January 1991, the 180th TAS and its 8 C-130H aircraft and personnel departed Rosecrans Air National Guard Base for Al Ain Air Base, United Arab Emirates.
-Deployed elements were assigned to the 1632nd Tactical Airlift Squadron (Provisional) as part of the 1630th Tactical Airlift Wing (Provisional) which was under the 1610th Airlift Division (Provisional).
-The unit remained at Al Ain Air Base through the air war and the ground war flying combat and combat support missions in support of the allied operations.
-Beginning on 22 March 1991, the 180th redeployed to Al Kharj Air Base, Kingdom of Saudi Arabia.
-The 180th departed Al Kharj Air Base on 28 May 1991, and returned to Rosecrans Air National Guard Base on 30 May 1991.
+The 180th Tactical Airlift Squadron was ordered to active duty on 28 December 1990, to support Operation Desert Shield.
+For some unit members, this was a return to the Persian Gulf.
+On 2 January 1991, the 180th and its 8 C-130H aircraft and personnel departed Missouri for Al Ain Air Base, United Arab Emirates.
+Deployed elements were assigned to the 1632nd Tactical Airlift Squadron (Provisional) (TAS), part of the 1630th Tactical Airlift Wing (Provisional) which was under the 1610th Air Division (Provisional) and the 180th became a paper unit.
+The 1632nd TAS remained at Al Ain through the air war and the ground war flying combat and combat support missions in support of the allied operations.
+Beginning on 22 March 1991, the squadron moved to Al Kharj Air Base, Saudi Arabia.
+The 180th departed Al Kharj on 28 May 1991, and returned to Rosecrans on 30 May 1991.
 The 180th was relieved from active duty and released back to state control on 24 June 1991.